bluenovaio/launchpad/README.md

 # Overview

 LaunchPad is an *Opinionated Deployment Process* that we utilize at BlueNova.
-We deploy the vast majority of our services using Cloud Run, and we manage this process workflows generated using the LaunchPad CLI tool.
+We deploy the vast majority of our services using Cloud Run, and we manage this process with Github Action Workflows generated using the LaunchPad CLI tool.

 We set up this process based off of our past-experiences, and our need to **move fast and NOT break things**.
 Please take a look below at the [Features](#features) section for more information on the *Whys* behind LaunchPad.